neuropsychology/NeuroKit/README.rst

 **The Python Toolbox for Neurophysiological Signal Processing (EEG, EDA, ECG, EMG...).**

-This is a work in progress project meant as a continuation of https://github.com/neuropsychology/NeuroKit.py
+This is a work in progress project meant as a continuation of `NeuroKit.py <https://github.com/neuropsychology/NeuroKit.py>`_.
+We are looking to build a **community of people** around this collaborative project.
+If you're interested by getting involved, do `let us know! <https://github.com/neuropsychology/NeuroKit/issues/3>`_.

 Installation